AppDaemon/appdaemon/docs/APPGUIDE.rst

 - apps will be reloaded if the module they use changes
 - apps will be reloaded if their apps.yaml changes
-- apps will be reloaded when a change to or from DST occurs
+- apps will be reloaded when a change to or from DST (Daylight Saving Time) occurs
 - apps will be reloaded if an App they depend upon is reloaded as part of a plugin restart
 - apps will be reloaded if changes are made to a global module that they depend upon